RonaldOellers/Gaffa-tape/README.md

 # Get all filenames
 If you need to get all filenames in a directory eg. as input or for your samplesheet.

+# Get Sequencing Data
+If you need to make a soft link to your sequencing data directory to run pipelines or analysis

 # Rename SRR Files